Structural optimization problem

 As part of my personal goal to improve my writing skill, I will be posting several notes (or documentation) I used in learning some tools or concepts I utilize in my current research.
 These topics will be mostly about structural reliability, optimization and disaster risk.
 Along the way, I will be able to deepen my understanding on the fundamental principles and at the same time it will be good exercise to articulate ideas in a clear and concise manner.

-For this post, my topic will be on surrogate-model-based optimization or Bayesian optimization.
+For this post, my topic will be on structural optimization.

 Optimization as an engineering tool